sait-wbdv/fall-2021/src/courses/cpnt200/day01.md

 ---
 layout: layouts/day.njk
-title: CPNT 200 Day 1 - Headless CMS and the CMS Landscape
+title: CPNT 200 Day 1 - JAMstack and Nuxt Intro
-description: Today we will explore setting up a headless CMS with 11ty.
-We will also go into more detail on the options available for setting up CMS websites and things that you will need to consider for your future clients.
+description: We will look at a JAMstack and basic nuxt setup
 date: 2021-11-17
 released: true
 ---